Leonie Roffe

 Couples and Relationship Counselling

-I use the term Couples and Relationship Counselling because I welcome all kinds of relationships into my practice.
+I use the term Couples and Relationship Counselling because I work with all kinds of relationships.
 This might mean familial relationships, friendships, as well as romantic or sexual partnerships in which more than two people are involved.
+I have a lot of experience working with LGBTQ+ and neurodiverse couples, and the specific themes that emerge in these relationships.

-I aim to help you identify where you each are at and where you want to be within your relationship, as well as what each of you need to move forward.
+I aim to help you identify where you each are at and where you want to be within your relationship.
 As the therapist, and therefore someone on the outside looking in, I may notice some unhelpful patterns that are continuing to impact your relationship in a negative way.
-My role includes helping you become aware of these patterns as they happen, and findings new and healthier ways to navigate them.
+My role includes helping you become aware of these patterns as they happen, and finding new and healthier ways to navigate them.

 Sometimes it feels like there aren't the words to describe what we are experiencing.
 Working creatively, (drawing or using objects, for example), can allow us to see all of those things we would only normally experience inside ourselves, which can provide both clarity and a deeper connection to our feelings.